jonnitto/Uberspace.Deployer/README.md

 ## Publish the document root

 In order for a website to be accessible to visitors, it must be published to the correct directory.
 The default directory for all requests is `/var/www/virtual/<username>/html`.
 But you can also host multiple domains on one instance.
 You can create folders (and symlinks) in the form of `/var/www/virtual/<username>/<domain>`.
 Make sure your domain is setup and configured correctly.
-To use RewriteRules, you have to create a `.htaccess` file within the DocumentRoot with the following content: `RewriteBase /`
+To use RewriteRules, you have to create a `.htaccess` file within the DocumentRoot with the following content: `RewriteBase /`.
+In the [example] folder you'll find an example of an `.htaccess` file with dynamic `FLOW_CONTEXT` configuration based on the URL.

 > **Warning**
 > Do not delete the `/html` folder.
 If this folder doesn’t exist, the RewriteRules